-- 9,085,617 stock options pursuant to its incentive stock option plan and 2,233,733 stock options outside its incentive stock option plan, each entitling the holder to purchase one common share; - 250,000 share purchase warrants issued to the representatives of a consultant to the Company as compensation for services, each entitling the holder to purchase one common share at a price of \$0.37 at any time up to August 21, 2017; - 7,377,725 share purchase warrants issued as part of the November Financing, each entitling the holder to purchase one common share at a price of \$0.45 at any time up to November 6, 2017.
-If the price of the common shares of the Company on the TSX closes at a minimum of \$0.60 for a period of 20 consecutive trading days, the Company may accelerate the expiry date of the warrants to the date which is 30 days following the date upon which notice of the accelerated expiry date is provided by the Company to the holders of the warrants (the "Warrant Acceleration"); - 2,000,000 share purchase warrants issued as part compensation to an advisory firm for a corporate advisory engagement, each entitling the holder to purchase one common share, half at a price of \$0.30 and half at a price of \$0.65, expiring on April 1, 2017 but only exercisable after April 1, 2016; - 1,000,000 share purchase warrants issued as part compensation to Haywood Securities Inc. for its efforts in facilitating the RCF Financing, each entitling Haywood Securities Inc. to purchase one common share at a price of \$0.156, at any time up to November 25, 2018; - 166,666 share purchase warrants issued to a former employee of a subsidiary of the Company as consideration for the termination of his employment, each entitling him to purchase one common share at a price of \$0.13 during the period from October 31, 2017 to April 30, 2018; and - 15,000,000 share purchase warrants issued to RCF as consideration for RCF's agreement to increase the amount of the RCF Unsecured Loan, each entitling RCF to purchase one common share at a price of \$0.11, at any time up to January 18, 2021.
+- 8,885,617 stock options pursuant to its incentive stock option plan and 1,233,733 stock options outside its incentive stock option plan, each entitling the holder to purchase one common share; - 1,000,000 share purchase warrants issued as part compensation to Haywood Securities Inc. for its efforts in facilitating the RCF Financing, each entitling Haywood Securities Inc. to purchase one common share at a price of \$0.156, at any time up to November 25, 2018; - 166,666 share purchase warrants issued to a former employee of a subsidiary of the Company as consideration for the termination of his employment, each entitling him to purchase one common share at a price of \$0.13 during the period from October 31, 2017 to April 30, 2018; and - 15,000,000 share purchase warrants issued to RCF as consideration for RCF's agreement to increase the amount of the RCF Unsecured Loan, each entitling RCF to purchase one common share at a price of \$0.11, at any time up to January 18, 2021.

-Talon shareholders reconfirmed the continuation of an amended and restated shareholder rights plan between the Company and Computershare Investor Services Inc., as rights agent (the "Rights Plan") at an Annual and Special Meeting held on June 27, 2014.
+Talon shareholders reconfirmed the continuation of an amended and restated shareholder rights plan between the Company and Computershare Investor Services Inc., as rights agent (the "Rights Plan") at an Annual and Special Meeting held on June 21, 2017.
 The Rights Plan aims to ensure that all shareholders are treated equally and fairly in the event of a transaction that could lead to a change in control of the Company.
 The Rights Plan also gives the board of directors more time to assess any unsolicited bid that may be made for Talon in the future and to explore and develop alternatives for maximizing shareholder value.
 Talon has not received an unsolicited bid and is not soliciting bids.